x509cert/AzSecPodcast/transcripts/transcript8.md

 That's right, that's right.
 It's it's coming along that we're we've actually, I think, deployed a few apps if I'm not mistaken.
 More on the data analytics side of the of the house, but they are utilizing private endpoints for some of those features where they're going to have any type of sensitive data in a database or in a storage account.

 So I'm gonna be honest with you.
 I have looked at the private endpoint stuff.
-You know my background is not networking, it is mainly application development and I do find it.
-I'm not confusing but there are a few things that I sort of have to come to grips with.
+You know my background is not networking, it is mainly application development and I do find it, it's not confusing but there are a few things that I sort of have to come to grips with.
 So one of the common issues that we see with private endpoints.
 But what would you expect customers possibly to run into in terms of resistance deploying private endpoints, I would say the biggest hurdle that a customer will need to overcome is correctly setting up DNS for name resolution because a lot of times you may have an app or.

 Or or something like that that needs to connect via FQDN And if that if that storage account with its FQDN now has private endpoint enabled, it has a private IP so we need to be able to correctly, you know resolve that name so having DNS setup correctly, specially when it comes to a hybrid model like we were talking about.
 If you need to access some of those resources from on Prem then there is a little bit of work to do with on Prem DNS connecting to.